JinniPi/JointIDSF/README.md

 ```

 ### Training and Evaluation
-Run the following bash files to train and evaluation:
+Run the following bash files to train and evaluate:
 ```
     scripts/run_jointIDSF_PhoBERTencoder.sh
 ```

 ## Deploy API

-After training, the model file will save in to checkpoint folder.
-To run the app you can choose Google extension [aap.py] or Gradio [app1.py] By the way, to have good insight, I suggest to choose Gradio option.
+After training, the model file will be saved into the checkpoint folder.
+To run the app you can choose Google extension [app.py] or Gradio [app1.py] By the way, to have good insight, I suggest choosing the Gradio option.

+## Acknowledgement

+My code is based on the unofficial implementation of the JointIDSF paper, from GitHub https://github.com/VinAIResearch/JointIDSF/tree/main